openstack/ironic/doc/source/deploy/install-guide.rst

 ================================================

-The `Using Bare Metal service as a standalone service`_ section has been moved to the Bare Metal service Install Guide.
+See the `Using Bare Metal service as a standalone service`_ section in the installation guide for the Bare Metal service.

 .. _`Using Bare Metal service as a standalone service`: http://docs.openstack.org/project-install-guide/baremetal/draft/standalone.html